Majexs/Challenge_7-NeedMe_a_ReadMe/README_Sample.md

 [Tests](#tests)

 ## Installation
-Through npm, the user will need to install fs to create files and inquirer to allow for prompts and responses.
+You will need to download fs for writing and appending files as well as Inquirer for prompts and responses
 ## Usage
-Please see the accompanying video in the link below.
-A sample README will be created (which is included in this repo).
+You can view an example by watching the video in the README
 ## Credits
-While this project was created solely by James Swanson, the starter code was included ahead of time by the instructor.
+Just me myself and I
 ## License
 This project is licensed under the terms of the MIT License.
 ## Features
-This project has all the features necessary for creating an extensive README file.
+Not as of this moment but perhaps in the near future
 ## Contributing
-You can download the repo from GitHub and add to it at your discretion.
+They can download the repo locally and add features through vs code
 ## Tests
+nope!
 ## Questions
 Have questions?
 Here is my GitHub profile: https://github.com/Majexs and my email: majexs@gmail.com